-Grizzly bears push into lowland areas as legal fight drags
+Grizzlies on the move in US Rockies as hunting in limbo

 Wyoming and Idaho officials proposed grizzly hunts last year, but they were blocked by a judge’s ruling.

 Government attorneys on Friday asked an appeals court to overturn part of that ruling.
-The case could take months or even years to decide.
+The case could take months or even years to decide, even as there’s no end in sight to the trend of bears getting into more conflicts at the periphery of their range.

 An estimated 700 bears live in the Yellowstone area.
 Biologists say that’s a conservative figure and doesn’t include grizzlies that are outside a designated monitoring area that’s centered on Yellowstone National Park.

-The U.S. Fish and Wildlife Service says the animals no longer need federal protection.
+The U.S. Fish and Wildlife Service contends the animals no longer need federal protection.
 State officials say hunting would give them a tool to better manage their numbers, but that it would be limited to sustainable levels.

+In his ruling that blocked hunting, U.S. District Judge Dana Christensen said in part that officials had not given enough consideration to how lifting protections for Yellowstone bears would affect other grizzly populations in the Rockies.

+The government conceded that point in Friday’s court brief, saying officials already had started working on the topic and would explain the impact that lifting protections would have on other bears.

+But U.S. Justice Department attorneys pushed back against the judge’s further contention that a “comprehensive review of the entire listed species” was needed.
+That would require officials to look more closely at the status of other bear populations, beyond the impacts of a decision to lift protections around Yellowstone.

+The attorneys said such a detailed review exceeds what’s required under federal law.

-Environmentalists argue it’s too soon to lift protections first imposed in 1975.
-Yellowstone bears are isolated from other populations, which has raised questions about their long-term genetic health.
+Environmentalists argue that it’s too soon to lift protections first imposed in 1975, especially because conflicts between humans and bears remain a prime cause of bear deaths.
+Also, Yellowstone bears are isolated from other populations, which has raised questions about their long-term genetic health.

 “For us it’s never been a numbers game,” said Andrea Santarsiere with the Center for Biological Diversity.
 “For grizzly bears to really be recovered, we need to see those populations connected.”